AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Experiments

-\subsubsection{Detection Tool Ablation.}
+As shown in Table~\ref{tab:ablation-traing}, the full \model{} achieves the best overall performance, demonstrating the effectiveness of combining supervised fine-tuning (SFT) with reinforcement learning (RL).
+Removing both stages leads to a clear performance drop, indicating that direct prompting without task-specific optimization is insufficient for reliable anomaly detection.
+Compared with the full model, removing RL reduces detection performance, suggesting that RL helps refine the decision policy and improve stability.
+Removing SFT causes a larger degradation, showing that SFT provides essential task-aligned initialization for understanding anomaly evidence and detection objectives.
+Overall, SFT and RL play complementary roles: SFT builds the basic anomaly reasoning capability, while RL further enhances decision quality through feedback-driven optimization.

-As shown in Table~\ref{tab:ablation-tool}, the full \model{} consistently outperforms all ablated variants across datasets, highlighting the effectiveness of the proposed detection tools.
-Removing any component leads to a clear performance drop, indicating that each tool contributes complementary information.
-In particular, excluding feature extraction causes the most severe degradation, underscoring its importance for informative representation learning, while removing knowledge memory or interval localization also degrades performance by limiting historical context modeling and coarse-grained candidate localization.
-Overall, these results suggest that coordinated tool interaction is essential for effective coarse-to-fine anomaly detection across diverse scenarios.
+\subsubsection{Detection Tool Ablation}

-\subsubsection{Workflow Component Ablation.}
+As shown in Table~\ref{tab:ablation-tool}, the full \model{} achieves the best overall performance, demonstrating the effectiveness of the proposed detection tools.
+Removing individual tool components generally leads to performance degradation, indicating that different tools provide complementary evidence for anomaly detection.
+In particular, change-based detection captures abnormal temporal transitions, while value-based detection identifies magnitude-level deviations.
+Feature extraction provides explicit statistical evidence for characterizing anomaly patterns, and knowledge memory offers contextual grounding with reusable prior knowledge.
+These results confirm that coordinated tool interaction is essential for coarse-to-fine anomaly detection.

-As shown in Figure~\ref{fig:workflow}, removing the evaluator results in a consistent performance degradation across all datasets, highlighting its importance in the proposed coarse-to-fine detection workflow.
-The degradation is more pronounced on IOPS and WSD, suggesting that the evaluator plays a key role in validating intermediate detection hypotheses and reducing false alarms through structured verification.
-In the absence of this component, detection decisions rely solely on coarse signals and are more susceptible to error accumulation across steps.
-By providing explicit feedback to refine earlier decisions, the evaluator enables the full framework to perform more reliable iterative refinement, leading to more stable detection performance across diverse time series scenarios.
+\subsubsection{Workflow Component Ablation}